7 things to do in sky-high Singapore

 2. Revel in the F1's most exciting race

-You don't have to be an F1 fan to enjoy the spectacular night race which takes place every September (22nd September in 2019).
+You don't have to be an F1 fan to enjoy the spectacular night race which takes place every September.
 Singapore's public roads double as the Grand Prix track, so once the race is over you'll be able to drive the course yourself.

 But the reason Singapore is the most popular race on the F1 calendar is the after-party: every night for three nights, some of the world's biggest acts take to the stage.

-In recent years, The Killers, Katy Perry, Justin Bieber and Ariana Grande have all performed there, and although the exact line-up for 2019 is yet to be confirmed, we know it will include Fat Boy Slim and Muse.
+In recent years, The Killers, Katy Perry, Justin Bieber and Ariana Grande have all performed there.

 3. Explore its many green spaces